DouglasDomenciano/HelloWorldTDD/README.md

 # HelloWorldTDD

-A simple and complete mode to creating a hello world aplication with the best tools em pratices
+A simple way to create one Hello World app, using TDD, Hooks, Travis, Coveralls, and much more.

 ## Getting Started